 Another example is from a valve used in a high temperature and highly corrosive environment.
 If the valve were to be made from a material that would withstand the temperature and corrosion over extended periods of time, the material cost and machining cost of the part would have been tremendous.
 Instead of using an expensive and difficult to shape base material, Swain Tech Coatings worked with the project engineers to develop a coating which would protect the valve stem, the critical part of the valve and the rest of the valve was manufactured from less expensive, easier to machine material.

 We also have coatings that will provide traction or a gripping surface.
 Swain Tech’s coatings are commonly used on drive rolls to replace knurling, on gripper fingers and plates, on thresholds and stair treads.

-- Swain Tech will be closed on Monday, July 5th to Observe Independence Day.
-We will resume our regular schedule on Tuesday, July 6th.
+- Swain Tech Coatings will be closed on Friday, April 15th in observance of Good Friday.
+We will resume our regular schedule on Monday, April 18th.

 - Swain Tech will be closed Friday, 12/31/21 in observance of the New Year holiday.
 We will resume our regular schedule Monday, 1/3/22.

 - Swain Tech will be closed Friday, 12/24/21 and resume regular hours Monday, 12/27/21.
 Merry Christmas.